microsoft/BotBuilder-Samples/javascript_nodejs/20.cortana-skill/README.md

-This sample demonstrates how to sub-class the Dialog class to create different bot control mechanism like simple slot filling.
+This sample demonstrates how to implement a Cortana Skill that properly handles EndOfConversation events.

 # To try this sample
 - Clone the repository
     ```bash
     git clone https://github.com/microsoft/botbuilder-samples.git
     ```
-- In a terminal, navigate to javascript_nodejs/21.custom-dialogs
+- In a terminal, navigate to javascript_nodejs/20.cortana-skill
     ```bash
-    cd javascript_nodejs/21.custom-dialogs
+    cd javascript_nodejs/20.cortana-skill
     ```
     - Point to the MyGet feed
     ```bash